siddhantchimankar/bookhell/README.md

 # CLI-Automated--book-extracter
-A python script to search, extract and download any book from the Library Genesis database using the command line.
+A CLI app which :
+1) Scrapes data from the Library Genesis Database
+2) Downloads the data as files locally
+3) Maintains the files as books in a library using the sqlite database and answers book related queries
+4) Uses the GoogleBooks API to display cool information about the books

 # Requirements
 `pip install bs4`